Working at Heights

 Who Should Take This Course?All workers exposed to a fall hazard, as defined by the Occupational Health and Safety Act, need training, knowledge and experience to recognize hazards when working at a height or depth greater than three metres (10 feet).
 These workers include users of fall protection working at:

-- 10 Feet (3 Metres) of height/depth or greater
+- 3 Meters (10 feet) of height/depth or greater

 - Construction & Construction-Related Industry Workers